Supersymmetry and trace formulas I. Compact Lie groups: Introduction

 Specifically, the Hilbert space $\cH=\cH^{+}\oplus\cH^{-}$ of a supersymmetric quantum theory is graded by a fermion number and has an operator $(-1)^{F}$, which counts the number of fermions modulo two.
 The precise non-perturbative information about the ground states of a supersymmetric quantum Hamiltonian\footnote{We use notation $\hat{H}$ to distinguish from the classical Hamiltonian $H$.} $\hat{H}$ is given by the Witten index

 which mathematically is related to the index of the Dirac operator associated with the supersymmetry algebra.

 Remarkably, this interpretation led to a beautiful derivation of the Atiyah-Singer formula for the index of a Dirac operator using supersymmetric quantum mechanics \cite{Alvarez-Gaume:1983zxc}.
 In this context, the index of a Dirac operator is the Witten index, represented as a path integral for a certain supersymmetric sigma model.
 Since the index does not depend on the parameter $\be$ (playing the role of inverse temperature), in the high-temperature limit $\be\rightarrow 0$, the path integral localizes to the constant maps and becomes a finite-dimensional integral representing the $\hat{A}$\,-genus of a corresponding spin manifold.
-As it was eloquently explained by Atiyah \cite{atiyah1985circular}, this approach admits a natural interpretation as an infinite-dimensional version of the Duistermaat-Heckman formula for the loop space of a spin manifold, where the fixed points of the circle action are constant loops.
+As it was eloquently explained by Atiyah \cite{atiyah1985circular}, this approach admits a natural equivariant cohomological interpretation as an infinite-dimensional version of the Duistermaat-Heckman formula for the loop space of a spin manifold, where the fixed points of the circle action are constant loops.
+This is a paradigmatic example of localization of a path integral, where the original infinite dimensional path integral reduces to a finite dimensional integral around the fixed points.

-Subsequently, this approach was generalized to quantum field theories which led to many discoveries.
-The paradigm that the Witten index is computed by a supersymmetric localization to the constant loops led to the common belief that the localization of supersymmetric path integral only applies to the computation of the supertrace and not of the trace.
+Subsequently, the idea of localization was extended to quantum field theories and led to many discoveries.
+To name a few, earlier important milestones of localizations were on topological and cohomological quantum field theories: computation of Donaldson invariant from a twisted four-dimensional supersymmetric gauge theory \cite{Witten:1988ze}, exact path integrals on 2d Yang-Mills theories \cite{Witten:1992xu} (see review \cite{Cordes:1994fc}), and the computation of Seiberg-Witten prepotential \cite{Nekrasov:2002qd} building upon \cite{ Losev:1997tp,Moore:1997dj}.
+More recently, the localization has been successfully applied to non-topological supersymmetric field theories, starting from four dimensional $N=2$ gauge theories \cite{Pestun:2007rz}, which then has been extended to three dimensions \cite{Kapustin:2009kz} and two dimensions \cite{Doroud:2012xw, Benini:2012ui,Benini:2013xpa}, see \cite{Pestun:2016zxk} for more comprehensive reviews.
+These discoveries confirm the common belief that localization of a supersymmetric path integral is always a computation of the supertrace and not of the trace.

+Indeed, in all these examples the localization has been applied to `supersymmetric' observables, which are invariant under at least a single supercharge of the theory.
+However, it is clear that supersymmetric observables alone do not characterize the full physical theory.
+Therefore, a somewhat unorthodox question is the following: can one apply localization to the computation of a non-supersymmetric observable?
+In this paper, we focus on quantum mechanics and find that the answer is positive by extending the applicability of localization to a certain class of non-supersymmetric observables.
+Here we show that for some specific theories, it is possible to extend the localization principle to non-supersymmetric observables used to compute the partition function.